2024/2025

 (5) The deadline for withdrawal from an examination is 1 month before the start of the examination in question.
 However, a student who awaits an assessment is exempt from this deadline as regards the re-exam of the course in question.

-(6) For the requirements regarding documentation etc. concerning illness during an examination, reference is made to CBS’ rules regarding illness in connection with an examination.
+(6) For the requirements regarding documentation etc. concerning illness during an examination, reference is made to CBS’s rules regarding illness in connection with an examination.
 Attention must be paid to the documentation deadline stated in those rules.

 (7) Re-exams are subject to the learning objectives of the ordinary examination of the examination in question.